nilearn/nilearn/doc/development.rst

     __version__ = x.y.(z+1).dev

-We can also update the file `doc/whats_new.rst` by adding a title and the usual `New`, `Enhancements`, and `Bug Fixes` sections for the version currently under developement:
+We can also update the file `doc/whats_new.rst` by adding a title and the usual `New`, `Enhancements`, and `Bug Fixes` sections for the version currently under development:

 .. code-block:: RST